WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 indefinitely stay in the "unstable" category.
 In order to increase and distribute accountability for alarm stabilisation, each alarm will be assigned to a maintainer who will be responsible for investigating false positive alerts that come from the unstable alarm.
-Ideally, most of the Openverse maintainers will be assigned at least one alarm from this implementation plan to shepherd into stability.
+Issues to create an alarm will remain open until the alarm is stabilised to represent the ongoing work of stabilisation.
+As with all other Openverse work, these issues can be reassigned as needed.
+MSR is still responsible for triaging individual alerts.
+The default assignee to investigate false alarms will be the maintainer assigned to the associated alarm creation issue.
+If folks running MSR find that unstable alarms are too noisy, we can change this approach for specific alarms or all alarms to have the maintainer assigned to stabilising the alarm be responsible for responding to the alerts.
 The maintainer assigned to stabilise the alarm is not solely responsible for identifying areas of stability improvement.
 The development of automated monitoring tools is still a collaborative effort.
 However, in addition to ensuring false alarm investigation does not fall to the wayside, assigning a